artbrock/holochain_docs/FAQ.md

 However, if your system is designed around data having one absolute true state, not one which is dynamic and varied based on vantage point, we would suggest you rethink your design.
 So far, for every problem space where people thought they needed an absolute sequence of events or global consensus, we have been able to map an alternate approach without those requirements.
 Also, we already know this is how the world outside of computers works, so to design your system to require (or construct) an artificial reality is probably setting yourself up for failure, or at the very least for massive amounts of unnecessary computation, communication, and fragility within your system.

-**TL;DR;** Holochains don't manage consensus, at least not about some absolute perspective on data or sequence of events.
+**TL;DR;** HOLOCHAINS DON'T MANAGE CONSENSUS, at least not about some absolute perspective on data or sequence of events.
 They manage distributed data integrity.
-Holochains do rely on consensus about the validation rules (DNA) which define that integrity, but so does every blockchain or blockchain alternative.
+Holochains do rely on consensus about the validation rules (DNA) which define that integrity, but so does every blockchain or blockchain alternative (e.g. Bitcoin Core).
 If you have different validation rules, you're not on the same chain.
-These validation rules as establish the "data physics," then the applications are built on that.
+These validation rules establish the "data physics," and then applications are built on that foundation.

 ## Can you run a cryptocurrency on a Holochain?
 Theoretically, yes -- but for the moment, we'd discourage it.

 If you don't know how to issue currencies through mutual credit, or how to account for them through double entry accounting, then you probably shouldn't build one on holochains.
-If you do understand those key principles, than it is not too difficult to build a cryptocurrency for which holochain provides ample accounting and data integrity.
+If you do understand those key principles, than it is not very difficult to build a cryptocurrency for which holochain provides ample accounting and data integrity.

 However, you probably shouldn't try to do it in the way everyone is used to building cryptocurrencies on a global ledger of cryptographic tokens.
 [Determining the status of tokens/coins](https://en.bitcoin.it/wiki/Double-spending) is what create the need for global consensus (about the existence/status/validity of the token or coin).
 However, there are [other approaches to making currencies](https://medium.com/metacurrency-project/perspectives-on-blockchains-and-cryptocurrencies-7ef391605bd1) which, for example, involve [issuance via mutual credit](https://medium.com/metacurrency-project/beyond-blockchain-simple-scalable-cryptocurrencies-1eb7aebac6ae) instead of issuance by fiat.